Puzzles

 G. Hart, "Orderly Tangles Revisited", Proceedings of Bridges 2005: Mathematical Connections in Art, Music, and Science, Banff, AB, 2005. (online version

-The tenth one is described here.
+The eleventh one is described here.
 You can fabricate the parts to assemble it yourself if you have access to an FDM machine.
 Download the geometry description file from here.

 G. Hart, "A Twenty Part Puzzle," Cubism For Fun, issue 74, November 2007.

-Below is me with a familiar 6-piece puzzle design that I made large, from 4-by-4 pine.
+Below is me with a familiar 6-piece diagonal burr puzzle design that I made large, from 4-by-4 pine.

 The picture below shows some familiar Stewart Coffin's puzzles which I